Is it worth taking GCSE Triple Science?

 • If you are taking the GCSE triple science exams, you must answer long-form, essay-style questions.
 If written communication is not your strength, then you must think twice before choosing it.

 • There’s a lot more to learn in Triple Science.
 This should be carefully considered when you are selecting other GCSE options in order to achieve the best balance.
+Thus, it will be hard to get at least an average grade or a passing grade in it.

 • If you are uninterested in Maths and Science, taking Separate Sciences at GCSE may be difficult.
 You must be committed to covering all of the material, which is more difficult than the Double Science option.